10 Sleepers to Target After Pick 150

 If you want to explore more sleepers, check out the 4for4 ADP Bargains Tool

 Joshua Kelley, RB, Los Angeles Chargers

 Some may point to Austin Ekeler’s time without Melvin Gordon last year, managing 15-plus carries in two of those four games, as evidence that Ekeler will now be a workhorse runner for the Chargers.
 But the fact that he never exceeded 12 carries in a game with Gordon, his only double-digit outing during those 12 weeks, is a more likely outcome for the young running back.
 That’s ok as Ekeler’s true value lies in his receiving ability.
 Enter Joshua Kelley, the rookie from UCLA who has the size (5-foot-11, 212 pounds) to be an effective runner who can handle a decent workload.
 Kelley averaged over 20 rushes per game at UCLA.
 He could easily become the goal line option as well with Gordon vacating eight red-zone touchdowns including seven inside the 10-yard line.
+He is still battling with Justin Jackson for the role but if he emerges, there is upside even as Ekeler's backup.
 In 10 and 12 team leagues, Kelley is basically undrafted (276 ADP) but could be a solid fourth running back for a fantasy team and one Ekeler injury away from cracking the top 24.

 Anthony Miller, WR, Chicago Bears